 Commercial Heating and Cooling segment, by application, is expected to grow at the highest CAGR during the forecast period

-By application, the geothermal energy market has been segmented into power generation, residential heating and cooling, commercial heating and cooling, and others.
-In the commercial, Geothermal Energy is mainly used for commercial applications such as space and water heating.
-As geothermal energy is continuously being adopted in office buildings to reduce electricity consumption.
-Many of the warehouses are used geothermal energy to heat asphalt to the desired temperature.
-The increasing demand for energy for smaller business establishments is driving the geothermal market in the commercial heating and cooling segment.
+Application-wise, the geothermal market size is segmented into power-generation, residential heating and cooling, commercial heating and cooling, and others.
+In commercial, Geothermal Energy is mainly utilized for commercial applications like space and water heating.
+Due to the continuous adoption of geothermal energy in the office buildings to reduce electricity consumption.
+Many of the warehouses used geothermal energy to heat up asphalt to desired temperatures.
+Demand for energy by smaller business establishments for heating and cooling purposes supports the growth in the geothermal market for commercial heating and cooling.

 By Temperature, the low temperature segment is expected to be the second-largest during the forecast period

-By temperature, the geothermal energy market has been segmented into low temperature, medium temperature, and high temperature.
-Low temperature geothermal resources are commonly used for direct applications such as heating and recreation.
-Almost anywhere in the world, geothermal heat can be harnessed and used immediately as a heat source.
-This heat energy is mostly found in pockets of low-temperature zones that are found a few meters below ground.
-For centuries, these geothermal energy pockets have been used by people for cooking, comfort, healing.
-The growth of the low temperature segment is attributed to the easy availability of geothermal energy through vents and geysers and the increasing adaptation of geothermal heat pumps in homes.
+The geothermal energy industry can be categorized into three broad groups according to temperature: low temperature, medium temperature, and high temperature.
+Generally, low-temperature geothermal resources are used directly for heating and recreation applications.
+Geothermal heat can almost be tapped anywhere in the world and used directly as a source of heat.
+This heat energy is mainly found in pockets of low-temperature zones that are normally found a few meters below ground.
+People have used these pockets of geothermal energy for cooking, comfort, and healing since time immemorial.
+Growth in the low temperature segment is attributed to easy availability through vents and geysers, and an increase in adaptation of geothermal heat pumps at home.

 Asia Pacific is expected to be the largest geothermal energy market during the forecast period

-Asia Pacific is expected to be the largest region in the geothermal energy market in 2021 and is also the fastest-growing region.
-In Asia Pacific, various countries are currently focused on geothermal energy to meet the increasing demand for electricity and to achieve the net zero emission of CO2 goal.
-Geothermal resources are abundant in Asia pacific countries such as Indonesia and New Zealand and can be utilized as climate-friendly energy sources in all weather.
-For these factors, there are huge investments going on from both government and private companies.
+The Asia-Pacific region is expected to be the largest in the geothermal energy market size in 2021 and is also the fastest-growing region.
+Most of the countries in the region of Asia-Pacific are now focusing on the geothermal energy to meet the ever-increasing demand of electricity and also to accomplish the net zero emission goal of CO2.
+Geothermal resources are aplenty in Indonesia, New Zealand, and other Asia-Pacific countries and can be gainfully employed as sources of climate-friendly energy in all weathers.
+Large investments are thus being made, both by the governments and private companies.

 Key Market Players